 An Impression is the metric that shows an approximate estimation of how many times a specific piece of content was displayed on a website, search engine result page (SERP), or social media, regardless if it was clicked or not.
 In other words, Impressions represent how often your content was loaded in total.

 Depending on which platform you use, this metric can have alternative names such as Impression Count (Twitter) and Media Impressions (Instagram).

 Note: Reach is related to impressions, but tells you the amount of “unique impressions” you had.

 Reasons to track Impressions

 Impression monitoring is very crucial in digital marketing, especially for companies that want to build solid brand awareness.

 The main purpose of tracking this metric is to measure the visibility of your content.
 If you want to increase your brand awareness, you need to focus on increasing the number of impressions.

-Moreover, by tracking impressions you can get a valuable insight about the potential of a specific keyword, ad or visual that is displayed.
+Moreover, by tracking impressions you can get valuable insights about the potential of a specific keyword, ad, or visual that is displayed.